tammet/gkc/Examples/README.md

 and waits.
 Shared memory database is available while the process is still waiting, but once it is stopped, the database is no longer available.
 Thus on Windows the machinery has to be run in two separate command line windows.

+OS X severely restricts the size of the shared memory and it is really complicated to change the restriction.
+Hence you may simply assume the shared memory functionality of gkc is not available on OS X.

 On UNIX, once the memory database is no longer needed, delete it by doing